I have a dirty little secret.

 Some bloggers might prefer to limit these types of posts because it may stop the post from being an evergreen article, therefore limiting its shelf life.
 If written correctly however these posts can still add value to your blog.

-With social media options like Twitter and Facebook you can update people on milestones without necessarily writing blog posts about them.
+With social media options like Twitter, Facebook, and Instagram you can update people on milestones without necessarily writing blog posts about them.

 9. Be vulnerable

-While many blogs are based around facts, many are built on emotion.
-While you do want to touch and reach out to your readers, you probably don’t want them a blubbering mess after every blog post.
+While many blogs are based on facts, many are built on emotion.
+While you do want to touch and reach out to your readers, you don’t want them a blubbering mess after every blog post.

-You want them feeling emotion of some sort with every post, but not downright losing it.
+You want them feeling an emotion of some sort with every post, but not downright losing it.

 Be vulnerable, show emotion but don’t overdo it.